Effective construction of covers of canonical Hom-diagrams for equations over torsion-free hyperbolic groups

-Note that in Sela's work (\cite{selaTarski}), \emph{$\omega$-residually free towers} provide an analagous structure to $F$-NTQ groups, and in the work of Casals-Ruiz and Kazachkov (\cite{CRK}), \emph{graph towers} are, in a certain sense, higher dimensional analogues of NTQ systems for working with right angle Artin groups.
-Note that if $G$ is toral relatively hyperbolic, every $G$-NTQ group is also toral relatively hyperbolic (\cite{KMlyndon}).
-Recall Farb's definition that a finitely generated group $G$ is said to be hyperbolic relative to finitely generated subgroups $\{P_1,\ldots,P_n\}$ if the \emph{coned-off Cayley graph} obtained from the Cayley graph of $G$ by contracting each coset $gP_i, 1\leq i\leq n, g\in G$, to a point, is hyperbolic, and the \emph{bounded coset property} is satisfied (\cite{Farb}). $G$ is said to satisfy the bounded coset property if any two quasi-geodesics in the coned-off Cayley graph, with the same endpoints, enter and exit cosets $gH_i$ a bounded distance apart or, if only one passes through a coset it does so for a bounded distance.
-See \cite{Gro},\cite{Bow},\cite{OsinRH},\cite{DrSa} for other equivalent definitions of relatively hyperbolic groups.
-A group $G$ hyperbolic relative to a collection $\{P_1,\ldots,P_n\}$ is \emph{toral} if $G$ is torsion-free and each $P_i$ is a non-cyclic free abelian group.
+Note that in Sela's work \cite{selaTarski}, \emph{$\omega$-residually free towers} provide an analogous structure to $F$-NTQ groups, and in the work of Casals-Ruiz and Kazachkov \cite{CRK}, \emph{graph towers} are, in a certain sense, higher dimensional analogues of NTQ systems for working with right angle Artin groups.

-If $G$ is a hyperbolic group we will often have a situation when $G_n$ is not just $G$ but the free product of $G$ and finite number of hyperbolic groups which are conjugates of subgroups of $G$.
-A coordinate group of an NTQ system over such $G_n$ will be also called a $G$-NTQ group.